marklogic/marklogic-operator-kubernetes/README.md

 > [!WARNING]
 > Please note, by setting the haproxy service type to LoadBalancer, the MarkLogic endpoint is exposed to the public internet.
 Because of this, networkPolicy should be set to limit the sources that can visit MarkLogic.

+## Known Issues and Limitations

+1. The latest released version of fluent/fluent-bit:3.1.1 has known high and critical security vulnerabilities.
+If you decide to enable the log collection feature, choose and deploy the fluent-bit or an alternate image with no vulnerabilities as per your requirements.
+2. Known Issues and Limitations for the MarkLogic Server Docker image can be viewed using the link: https://github.com/marklogic/marklogic-docker?tab=readme-ov-file#Known-Issues-and-Limitations.